-Managing a restaurant comes with its own sets of challenges and processing payroll is probably one of the most complexes.
-Not only because it needs to be properly explained to new employees to ensure compliance but also due to the many complex laws restaurant owners must adhere to avoid lawsuits and penalties.
+Managing a restaurant comes with its own sets of challenges and processing payroll is probably one of the most complex.
+Not only because it needs to be properly explained to new employees to ensure compliance but also due to the many complex laws restaurant owners must adhere to to avoid lawsuits and penalties.

 In this blog, we take you through all the fundamental aspects of managing restaurant payroll effectively and efficiently.

 Hourly VS Salary

 Most employees in the restaurant business are paid hourly, however, some roles may be salary, as the head chef.
 It’s vital that you and your employees know the key differences between the two: